kc657/mananger-redux-native/README.md

 # [Faster Foster](https://www.youtube.com/watch?v=e2WpYP1qI_o) (Click Here For Video Demo)

 Faster Foster is a React Native/Redux application that runs on both iOS and Android.
 I recently joined a foster care program at [Berkeley Humane](https://berkeleyhumane.org/Foster) where I picked up two amazing kittens named Zeus and Hera.
-The shelter required foster volunteers to keep a record of the kittens' weight and communicate it with the shelter on a regular basis.
+The shelter require foster volunteers to weigh the kittens every day and communicate it with the shelter on a regular basis.
 In addition, I also had to set up checkups at the shelter on a regular basis.
 I wanted to create an application that can expedite this process for both the volunteer and Berkeley Humane.
-The end goal of this application is to help volunteer quickly input the information, communicate it efficiently with the shelter, and give shelter the data in a visual format.
+The end goal of this application is to help volunteer quickly input the information, communicate it efficiently with the shelter, and give the shelter data in a visual format.

 The current MVP has these following features:
 - Authentication using Google's Firebase
 - User can add foster pets to their personal list and input information such as weight and scheduled checkup dates
 - User can edit the weight on a daily basis
-- User can send a text message with all the information about the pet neatly formatted with one-click (texting is not supported in Xcode simulator)
+- User can send a templated text message with all the kitten's data included with one-click (texting is not supported in Xcode simulator)
 - User can delete the pet from their list once it has been successfully adopted

 Theses are the features I will implement next: